Mamie Till: Early life

 In 1945, Mamie received notice from the War Department that, while serving in Italy, Louis had been executed due to "willful misconduct".
 Her attempts to learn more were comprehensively blocked by the Army bureaucracy.
 The full details of Louis Till's criminal charges and execution only emerged 10 years later.
-He (along with accomplice Fred A. McMurray) had been charged with raping and murdering an Italian woman.
+He, along with accomplice Fred A. McMurray, had been charged with raping and murdering an Italian woman.
 Both men were tried and convicted by a U.S. Army general court-martial, and their sentence was death by hanging.
 Their sentences were appealed, but the appeals were denied.
 They were buried in Plot E of the Oise-Aisne American Cemetery and Memorial in France.
 Later analysis of the trial by John Edgar Wideman would call Louis Till's guilt into question.

-During the decade after World War II, Mamie had two brief marriages that both ended in divorce, first to Lemorse Mallory (in 1946) and then to Pink Bradley (1951).
+During the decade after World War II, Mamie had two brief marriages that both ended in divorce, first to Lemorse Mallory in 1946 and then to Pink Bradley in 1951.
 By the early 1950s, Mamie and Emmett had moved to an apartment on Chicago's South Side in Woodlawn.
 She worked as a clerk first for the Social Security Administration, then for the Air Force where she was in charge of confidential files.
-Mamie worked long hours, and Emmett took over many household chores, including cooking their dinner each evening.
+Mamie worked long hours, and Emmett took over many household chores, including cooking dinner each evening.